Sierra Skye Leaves Little To The Imagination In A Colorful Bikini

 Blond bombshell Sierra Skye tantalized her 4.1 million Instagram followers with her latest share, in which she captured a smoking-hot selfie while rocking a skimpy two-piece swimsuit.
-The photo was taken in what appeared to be a luxurious bathroom, with a shower stall complete with matte black hardware and glass doors visible to her left, and a counter in front of her.
+The photo was taken in what appeared to be a luxurious bathroom, with a shower stall complete with matte black hardware and glass doors visible to her left with a counter in front of her.

-Sierra rested her fingertips on the surface, and with her other hand, held her cell phone in front of her face.
-She rocked a bikini from the brand PrettyLittleThing, and made sure to tag the company’s own Instagram page in the caption of the post as well as in the picture itself.
+Sierra rested her fingertips on the surface and held her cell phone in front of her face with her other hand.
+She rocked a bikini from the brand PrettyLittleThing, and made sure to tag the company's own Instagram page in the caption of the post as well as in the picture itself.

 Sierra finished the ensemble with a few pieces of jewelry, including delicate rings on her hand holding the cell phone, a statement ring on the middle finger of her opposite hand, and a chain bracelet.
 Her long blond locks were pulled up in a messy bun with a few strands escaping to frame her face.